Richard H. Lewis Alternative serves 246 students in grades Kindergarten-12.

 Minority enrollment is 64% of the student body (majority Hispanic), which is lower than the California state average of 79% (majority Hispanic).

 - Graduation Rate: ≥50% (Btm 50% in CA)

 - Source: National Center for Education Statistics (NCES), CA Dept. of Education

-Richard H. Lewis Alternative's student population of 24 students has stayed relatively flat over five school years.
+Richard H. Lewis Alternative's student population of 246 students has grown by 884% over five school years.

-The teacher population of 3 teachers has stayed relatively flat over five school years.
+The teacher population of 5 teachers has grown by 66% over five school years.